 Getting real-time feedback may help bring awareness to the symmetry in your running stride as well as your “quickness“ on your feet, which can improve GCT balance and average ground contact time, respectively.

-Running drills like explosive strides and fast feet drills, such as the ones that American football players use, or envisioning running on hot coals can help cue your brain to be as light and quick on your feet as possible.
+Running drills like explosive plyometric strides and fast feet drills, such as the ones that American football players use, or envisioning running on hot coals can help cue your brain to be as light and quick on your feet as possible.

 Lastly, working with a metronome app or trying to deliberately increase your running cadence can potentially help reduce running ground contact time.